noway/hackathonstarter/README.md

-# Hackathon starter
+# Hackathon Starter

 ## Synopsis
-This tool will generate an Express + TypeScript boilerplate and deploy it to an EC2 instance via GitHub Actions.
+This tool generates an Express + TypeScript boilerplate and deploys it to an EC2 instance via GitHub Actions.

 ## Philosophy
-This boilerplate's goal is to remove repetetive tasks required to ship a functional demo to the judges and the audience during a hackathon.
+This is an opinionated starter that aims to remove repetitive tasks required to ship a functional demo to the audience and the judges during a hackathon.

-This boilerplate is opionated.

-Hackathon starter only generates the backend.
-For the frontend, I'd recommend using CRA + Netlify.
+Hackathon Starter only generates the backend.
+For the frontend, CRA + Netlify works well and is free.

 ## Included
 - Yarn V1